Topics covered: Virology/Tumor Viruses

 In fact, there are a variety of traits of a cell which suggest it's a cancer cell, it changes its shape, it can get along with [foralized? growth factors.
 Normal cells require tethering to the bottom of a Petri dish in order to grow.

 But ultimately, the best litmus test, whether a cell is truly transformed, is tumoraganisity, i.e. the ability of a cell, when plucked out of a Petri-dish like this, and implanted into a host mouse, to actually grow into a tumor.

+So there are various gradations of becoming transformed, but tumoraganisity is the ultimate arbiter of whether or not a cell is truly transformed.
+Now, you'll recall from our conversation last time that if you put a transformed cell, a mixed a mono-layer of normal cells, that the transformed cell will overgrow the mono-layer, it will have lost contact inhibition, and that when viewed from above, such a Petri-dish yields a thick clump of cells, which is called a focus, plural, foci.
 And I will tell you that beginning in the late 1960's, one began to use a variety of different techniques, with which to transform cancer cells into normal cells.
 One of the techniques one used was to apply chemical carcinogens to cells, and keep in mind that we're reserving the word, carcinogen, for a chemical or a physical agent that causes cancer.
 Ultraviolet radiation is a carcinogen, as are x-rays, and there are many chemical carcinogens, such as those in tobacco smoke.

 And certain experiments in the early 1970's began to reveal that one could get foci of transformed cells, by applying chemical carcinogen to the cell in-vitro, and when I say in-vitro, I mean growing here, in the Petri dish.
 And, in fact, one could begin to use a whole variety of different types of carcinogens, chemical carcinogens, and what seemed to be shared in common between all these carcinogens was that they were all mutagenic.